-(48)(49)
+On the global front, there have also been proposals directed at increasing research and development into neglected diseases.
+One of the key recommendations of the Consultative Expert Working Group on Research and Development, established by the World Health Assembly (WHA) in 2010, was a legally binding research and development treaty to which all countries would allocate 0.01% of their GDP.(48) However, when this proposal was put forward as a resolution at a subsequent meeting of the WHA, it was rejected by member states in favour of a voluntary mechanism.(49)

 Increased accountability and transparency can also counter corrupt practices.
 Citizens do not always understand or have full information about the drug regulatory process, or how and why governments make decisions.
 Government transparency must thus be coupled with the appropriate accountability mechanisms, which ought to cut across financial, performance, and political domains.
 In addition, sanctions for pharmaceutical companies that violate laws must be punitive enough to discourage such activity.
-This could involve an escalation pyramid of sanctions such as that which has been advocated by Ayres and Braithwaite whereby as the number and severity of the violations increase so do the penalties.(50)
+This could involve an escalation pyramid of sanctions such as that which has been advocated by Ayres and Braithwaite whereby as the number and severity of the violations increase so do the penalties.(50) This method should also be adapted for dealing with illegal promotion.
+Even fines in the range of billions of dollars have failed to control promotion since, as noted above, there are magnitudes of order more profits to be made from this type of activity.

 The Physician Payments Sunshine Act (PPSA) in the US is part of the Affordable Care Act and has helped to drive transparency and the possibility for greater accountability by health practitioners and pharmaceutical and medical device companies in the United States.
 By mandating the public reporting of all payments to doctors and healthcare institutions of $10 or more, the PPSA helps address financial conflicts of interest (FCOI)—an endemic problem in medicine.
 These private dollars work to fund physician-researchers, who are also subsidized through public research funding mechanisms such as the National Institutes of Health in the United States.
 These physician-researchers often also have FCOI relationships with drug companies (51) and this relationship has been linked with skewed research results in favour of the product being tested.(52) Moreover, FDA safety panels and National Academy panels are stacked with physicians who have FCOI relationships with drug companies whose products are under review.(53-55) Companies also funnel significant amounts of money into continuing medical “education” for physicians,(56) raising questions about whether marketing has replaced education.
 While only a minor first step, the PPSA allows for researchers and journalists to examine the correlation between industry money and prescriptions and temporal changes in this relationship.
 In short, transparency creates the possibility of greater accountability, and these rules can help in other areas of science that lack such transparency measures.(57)